Alaska Statehood Act: Gruening and the Constitutional Convention

-In interest of the growing fervor and enthusiasm towards the cause, a Constitutional Convention was held at the University of Alaska, Fairbanks in 1955.
+In interest of the growing fervor and enthusiasm toward the cause, a Constitutional Convention was held at the University of Alaska, Fairbanks, in 1955.
 During this convention, Gruening gave a very powerful speech which compared Alaska's situation to the American struggle for independence.
 The famous speech was entitled "Let Us End American Colonialism" and had a very influential impact.
 The convention was highly praised and very emotional.
 The Constitution for Alaska was written up and Alaskans voted and passed the Alaska Constitution in 1956 with overwhelming approval.
 The Constitution was named "one of the best, if not the best, state constitutions ever written" by the National Municipal League.

 The Tennessee Plan

 Another step forward for the cause was taken by the Alaskan adoption of the "Tennessee Plan" which allowed them to elect their delegates to Congress without having to wait for an official act from Congress.
 Alaskans therefore elected to Congress Senators Ernest Gruening and William A. Egan and Representative to the House Ralph J. Rivers.
 Gruening, Egan, and Rivers attended Congress and were politely received, though they were not officially seated or recognized in any way.
 The Alaskan delegation did not give up, however, and worked hard with Bartlett to pressure the Congress into action.